Towards White-Box Deep Wireless Sensing: Preliminary

-One of the core questions in representation learning is how to measure the quality of the learned representations.
-CRATE addresses this challenge by presenting a white-box transformer architecture that prioritizes on parsimony and consistency \cite{yuWhiteBoxTransformersSparse2023a}.
-CRATE posits representation learning as a process of compressing and transforming input data $\mathbf{x}$, with a potentially nonlinear and multi-modal distribution, into a low-dimensional, sparse space.
-Notably, when the distribution of the learned representations approximates a mixture of low-dimensional Gaussian distributions supported on incoherent subspaces, their quality can be measured using a unified objective function called \textit{sparse rate reduction} \cite{yuWhiteBoxTransformersSparse2023a}.
-As illustrated in \fig\ref{fig:crate_principle}, the sparse rate reduction optimization process involves dimensionality reduction and sparsification to enhance the model's generalizability.
+A fundamental challenge in representation learning is not only to achieve high performance, but also to understand what structure the learned representations encode.
+CRATE addresses this challenge by presenting a white-box transformer architecture that prioritizes parsimony \cite{yuWhiteBoxTransformersSparse2023a}.
+Rather than treating neural networks as black-box function approximators, CRATE interprets representation learning as a structured process of compressing input data into sparse, low-dimensional subspaces.
+Specifically, when learned representations can be modeled as mixtures of low-dimensional Gaussian distributions supported on incoherent subspaces, their quality can be characterized by a unified objective termed \textit{sparse rate reduction} \cite{yuWhiteBoxTransformersSparse2023a}.
+As illustrated in \fig\ref{fig:principle_parsimony}(a), sparse rate reduction jointly performs dimensionality reduction and sparsification, yielding representations that are compact, structured, and interpretable.

-By viewing transformers as implementing iterative schemes to optimize the \textit{sparse rate reduction} objective, CRATE derives a family of white-box transformer-like deep network architectures that are fully mathematically interpretable.
-Specifically, CRATE presents a two-step alternating minimization process within each layer.
-The first step is implemented as a Multi-head Subspace Self-Attention (MSSA) operator, while the second step consists of an application of the Iterative Shrinkage-Thresholding Algorithm (ISTA).
-Surprisingly, MSSA resembles the multi-head attention operator \cite{vaswaniAttentionAllYou2017} for compression, while ISTA serves as a sparse coding proximal step for sparsification, which together form a principled white-box transformer layer.

-CRATE has been demonstrated as mathematically interpretable, competitively performant, and practically scalable \cite{yuWhiteBoxTransformersSparse2023a, yang2024scaling}, linking mathematical interpretability with the empirical success of the modern transformer models, and marking a significant milestone in deep representation learning.
-However, its application has been thus far limited to computer vision tasks, making its extension to RF sensing an exciting yet uncharted problem.

-\head{Remark} \textit{Although CRATE employs the Hermitian transpose symbol in its derivation, it is limited to real-valued inputs.
-Adapting CRATE requires a theoretical extension to the complex field.
-However, due to the non-holomorphic nature of the complex rate reduction objective, which lacks standard complex differentiability, the original derivation becomes incompatible with complex-valued inputs, necessitating a generalized theoretical formulation.}